Extend the pleasure of tasting at this Paso Robles winery by staying for lunch.

 Chard and Pinot in Edna

 The 2011 purchase of the Jespersen Ranch, 30 miles south of Paso Robles in the cooler Edna Valley AVA, allowed Niner to expand into Chardonnay and Pinot Noir, made by Molly Bohlman, a specialist in both.
 (Sauvignon Blanc, Albariño, and Rhône grapes also grow at Jespersen; except for Albariño that Bohlman makes from here, head winemaker Patrick Muran crafts the rest of the Niner lineup.)
-Given the excellent fruit Jespersen yields, Bohlman shows an appropriately light touch with the Pinot Noir, aging it in oak for about 10 months.
-Despite undergoing malolactic fermentation, which gives Chardonnay its creamy notes, the Niner reserve version comes off pleasingly fresh.
+Given Jespersen’s excellent fruit, Bohlman shows an appropriately light touch with the Pinot Noir, aging it in oak for about 10 months.
+Despite undergoing malolactic fermentation, which lends Chardonnay its creamy notes, the Niner reserve version comes off pleasingly fresh.

 Lunch on the Patio